Skip to main content

 According to 2020 United States Census Bureau data, the demographic populations where the majority of our team members reside is: Denver 67% white and 33% other; Des Moines 80% white and 20% other; and New York 47% white and 53% other.

-As part of our ongoing effort to attract and retain a diverse workforce, DHI partners with DiversityJobs.com to post open positions and attract a broader pool of diverse candidates.
-We are especially focused on attracting more women in technology and sales positions, as well as a more racially diverse management team.
-DHI also expanded its hiring practices, allowing positions to be hired remotely, significantly widening our pool of available talent beyond the cities where our offices are physically located.
+DHI has expanded its hiring practices, allowing positions to be hired remotely, significantly widening our pool of available talent beyond the cities where our offices are physically located.

-During 2023, we expanded several programs to assist in diversity and inclusion efforts, including:
+During 2024, we expanded several programs to assist in inclusion efforts, including:

 • Continued Team Member Resource Groups (TMIG) for employees of underrepresented populations to share experiences and have a shared space.
 DHI has five groups: BIPOC, LGBTQIA+, Women, Neurodivergent, and Allyship.
-All TMIG’s host educational events and promote awareness for inclusivity across the organization.
+All TMIG’s host educational events across the organization.

 • Continued to offer inclusive fertility benefits which support everyone and everything and all paths to parenthood and expanded benefits to cover travel expenses related to women’s health.